gdraheim/timetrack-odoo/setup.quickstart.md

 topic in a timesheet entry.

 The timesheet entries start with the weekday.
-The weekdays are in German mo (monday), di (tuesday), mi (wednesday), do (thursday), fr (friday), sa (saturday), so (sunday).
+The weekdays are in German or English, ie. mo (monday), di/tu (tuesday), mi/we (wednesday), do/th (thursday), fr (friday), sa (saturday), so/su (sunday).
 This comes from the habit to add missing entries at the end of the week.
 You don't need to know the exact calendar date - it is computed as the offset of the weekday from the `WEEK` specification before it.

 The `WEEK` specification requires a date following this special word.
 The second date after it is ignored but I tend to write